7vix/Shootaz.lol/README.md

 # Shootaz.lol
-Create a custom bio-link site, whit modern pages and more features!
+Create a custom bio-link site, custom page and whit more features!

 # Hello 👋
 this is the official repository for shootaz.lol